willjayeo/change_detection/README.md

-# change_detection #
+﻿# change_detection #

 Make simple change detection map from two single band satellite images.

 ## Installation ##

-You can install the dependancies to run this program by creating a conda environment with the provided YAML file:
+You can install the dependencies to run this program by creating a conda environment with the provided YAML file:

 ```bash
 conda env create -f environment.yml